animeshhh17/animeshhh17/README.md

-# Hi there! 👋 I'm Animesh Kumar Raikwar, a Front-End Developer
+# Hi there! 👋 I'm Animesh Kumar Raikwar, a Full-Stack web developer

 Welcome to my GitHub profile!
 I'm passionate about creating responsive and user-friendly web applications.
 Here you'll find a collection of my projects that demonstrate my skills in HTML, CSS, JavaScript, and React.